Top things to do in Myeik: Discover the Gateway to the Mergui Archipelago

-The cheapest option is the White Pearl Guesthouse, but I haven’t heard the best reviews about here and personally wouldn’t recommend it.
+The cheapest option is the White Pearl Guesthouse, but I haven’t heard the best reviews about it and personally wouldn’t recommend it.
 If money is a concern, my top pick would be Seasons Island.
-It’s located on the strand, close to the downtown area and the within walking distance to the tourist jetty.
+It’s located on the strand, close to the downtown area and within walking distance to the tourist jetty.
 The dining area is partially open-air and looks out over the water.

 For other places to stay click here to read reviews and see prices on Booking.com.

 If you’re looking to experience a part of Myanmar that is off-the-beaten-track then you should definitely visit Myeik.
 You’ll see authentic Myanmar culture, traditional dress, taste local food and visit the beautiful islands.